Also known as The Championships, Wimbledon is the most prestigious competition on the professional tennis calendar.

 Who has won Wimbledon the most times?

 Roger Federer is the most successful Wimbledon participant, having won the event eight times.
-As for the women's singles tournament, Martina Navratilova has won the most Venus Rosewater Dish nine times.
+As for the women's singles tournament, Martina Navratilova has won the Venus Rosewater Dish nine times.

 Can I bet on Wimbledon online?